 Dear Ready To Roll,

-Let's start with age and sex (as determined at birth): When a health provider gives a disc injury diagnosis, the patient is usually about 40 years old and slightly more likely to be male than female (Schroeder, 2016).
+Some of these factors you can't control, like your age and sex at birth.
+People who receive a diagnosis of a disc injury, for example, are usually about 40 years old and slightly more likely to be male than female (Schroeder, 2016).

-While the above stakes may be beyond your control, you can lessen your vulnerability through lifestyle choices: If you have diabetes, high cholesterol, or smoke, for example, you automatically elevate your risk of disc disease (Mobbs 2001, Longo, 2011, Jordan, 2009).
-Making healthy choices, like getting adequate sleep and eating a diet rich in anti-inflammatory foods, not only benefits your overall wellness, but directly boosts your back as well.
+So what can you do?
+A lot!
+Your lifestyle and everyday habits play a big role in back pain and injury.
+If you have diabetes, high cholesterol, or smoke, for example, you automatically elevate your risk of disc disease (Mobbs 2001, Longo, 2011, Jordan, 2009).
+Making healthy choices, like getting enough sleep, exercising regularly, and eating a diet rich in anti-inflammatory foods, not only boosts your overall wellness, but benefits your back as well.

 Learn how to protect your back with a holistic and personalized Care Plan.
 Schedule a visit to talk to an expert today.